Carers need looking after too

 - Try a support app like Gather My Crew.

 Do the necessary paperwork

-Consider encouraging your loved one with cancer to arrange for an enduring power of attorney.
-This will give the person legal “ability to act on someone else’s behalf in financial matters” (e.g paying bills, handling shares and properties, bank accounts) for managing money when the sick loved one has lost the capacity to manage them on their own (in case of accidents, deteriorating medical condition, coma, dying).
+Consider encouraging your loved one living with cancer to arrange an enduring power of attorney.
+This will give you legal “ability to act on someone else’s behalf in financial matters” (e.g. pay bills, handle shares and properties, manage bank accounts) when a loved one has lost the capacity to manage these financial matters on their own (in case of accidents, deteriorating medical condition, coma, dying).

 Being a caregiver for someone with cancer can be both challenging and rewarding.
 Learning how to cope as a carer is important, as it will ultimately lead you to be an effective caregiver of a sick loved one.

 The following resources may provide some additional useful information:

 > Kids Helpline counselling available for young carers

 > Lifeline crisis service

 > Australian Government – Carer services and payments

 > Information on respite care